imagej/imagej.github.io/_pages/User_Hinerm.md

 description: test description
 ---

-{% include user-box name='Mark Hiner ' title='Champion of ImageJ ' gravatar='02dba515add5d5c4991f6b93520d502c ' affiliation='UW-Madison [LOCI](LOCI ) ' loci='mark-hiner ' forum='hinerm ' github='hinerm ' stackoverflow='1027800/hinerm ' openhub='hinerm ' osrc='hinerm ' linkedin='pub/mark-hiner/63/984/8b2 ' %}Mark was a member of the core [ImageJ2](ImageJ2 ) development team at [LOCI](LOCI ) from 2011-2016, earning the title of Champion of ImageJ for his tireless enthusiasm and dedication to the community.
-He is co-founder of the [SCIFIO](SCIFIO ) project, a robust and extensible library for reading and writing scientific image file formats, and accessible foundation for image format processing.
-He also developed the [ImageJ-MATLAB](ImageJ-MATLAB ) project for [ImageJ](ImageJ )/[MATLAB](MATLAB ) interoperability.
+{% include user-box name='Mark Hiner' title='Champion of ImageJ' gravatar='02dba515add5d5c4991f6b93520d502c' affiliation='UW-Madison [LOCI](LOCI)' loci='mark-hiner' forum='hinerm' github='hinerm' stackoverflow='1027800/hinerm' openhub='hinerm' osrc='hinerm' linkedin='pub/mark-hiner/63/984/8b2' %}Mark was a member of the core [ImageJ2](ImageJ2) development team at [LOCI](LOCI) from 2011-2016, earning the title of Champion of ImageJ for his tireless enthusiasm and dedication to the community.
+He is co-founder of the [SCIFIO](SCIFIO) project, a robust and extensible library for reading and writing scientific image file formats, and accessible foundation for image format processing.
+He also developed the [ImageJ-MATLAB](ImageJ-MATLAB) project for [ImageJ](ImageJ)/[MATLAB](MATLAB) interoperability.
 Mark rejoined the ImageJ team in 2020.

 My work at LOCI
 ---------------

-After working at [LOCI](LOCI ) for two years as a Research Assistant, Mark completed a M.S. degree in computer science and decided to stay on as a Research Intern.
-Until 2016 he worked as the lead developer on [SCIFIO](SCIFIO ).
+After working at [LOCI](LOCI) for two years as a Research Assistant, Mark completed a M.S. degree in computer science and decided to stay on as a Research Intern.
+Until 2016 he worked as the lead developer on [SCIFIO](SCIFIO).
 His primary areas of interest within CS are artificial intelligence, robotics and programming languages.

 You can follow his latest work [on GitHub](https://github.com/hinerm).

 Earlier work at LOCI includes:

 -   Implemented write functionality in BFITK plugins
--   Modified {% include github org='uw-loci ' repo='jar2lib ' label='Jar2Lib ' %} to automatically collect its output C++ libraries into a single location, and compress that directory for easy automation.
+-   Modified {% include github org='uw-loci' repo='jar2lib' label='Jar2Lib' %} to automatically collect its output C++ libraries into a single location, and compress that directory for easy automation.
 -   Added a generic utility library to the Jar2Lib project, which includes methods for consistent JVM invocation.
--   Modified {% include github org='uw-loci ' repo='cppwrap-maven-plugin ' label='cpp-wrap ' %} to account for the changes in Jar2Lib's structure
+-   Modified {% include github org='uw-loci' repo='cppwrap-maven-plugin' label='cpp-wrap' %} to account for the changes in Jar2Lib's structure
 -   Created a Java Native Interface ([JNI](http://java.sun.com/developer/onlineTraining/Programming/JDCBook/jni.html)) implementation of [BFITK](http://www.loci.wisc.edu/bio-formats/itk).
 -   Established benchmarking process to compare three BFITK implementations
 -   Reworked the build system for the BFITK plugins - removing [Ant](http://ant.apache.org/) dependency in favor of [CMake](http://www.cmake.org/) post-build commands